 Exit out of Settings and return to the Mac briefly.

-- Double-check the Apple ID used in Messages for Mac is the same as the iMessage setup in iOS
+- Confirm the Apple ID used in Messages for Mac is the same as the iMessage setup in iOS

 This problem seems to mostly effect users who set up iMessage on the iOS device a while back but based the delivery and caller ID on their phone number and not their Apple ID.
 Because Messages for Mac uses an Apple ID and not a phone number, the messages won’t sync.
 Simple cause, simple solution.